USING IRONXL

 Above Code Explained

-The first line of code, using IronXL; is called to implement the library into this demo project.
-This allows the IronXL to offer functions that are ease of use.
+The first line of code, using IronXL;, is called to implement the library into this demo project, which makes the IronXL functionalities available.

-Then load the existing Excel file, named "Demo.xlsx", with the help of the method Load which is available in the WorkBook object.
+Then load the existing Excel file, named "Demo.xlsx", using the method Load which is available in the WorkBook object.

-In the code,the Load method has three different methods; using the file name with the path, stream, and bytes.
+In the code, the Load method can accept three types of inputs: a file name with the path, a stream, and byte arrays.
 In the above example, the method with the file name and the path is used to load the file.

-To perform the read Excel file operation, a default WorkSheet object is needed to select with the help of the worksheet collection object.
+To perform the read Excel file operation, we obtain the default WorkSheet by using the First() method to select the initial worksheet from the workbook's worksheet collection.

-Then, select the Excel worksheet range with the worksheet object by passing the sheet cell range.
-Then it will read each of the cell values one by one (using foreach) and display the value with the cell address.
+Subsequently, the Excel worksheet range is selected using the worksheet object by specifying the cell range.
+It will then iterate through each of the cell values within the specified range (A2:B10) and display the value along with the cell address.

 How to Load An Excel File in C#, Figure 6: Output of Previous Code Example Output of Previous Code Example

-The above example demonstrates an Excel file in C# and the resulting output, which is loaded using IronXL.
-It utilizes Excel sheets with the assistance of the row and column index.
+The above example demonstrates loading an Excel file in C# and its resulting output when using IronXL.
+It utilizes Excel sheets by referencing the row and column index.

 To know more about coding with IronXL, refer to this example.